aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 2. Despite being a good idea at the time it was proposed, I believe that a proponderance of the empirical evidence has shown highly uncertain benefits to policing strategies based on the "Broken Windows" philosophy.

 3. The metaphore of "Broken Windows" is really powerful in its simplicity.
 This is probably why the idea has persisted in the public conciousness despite the fact that data has shown it to be of dubious quality.
-I'm generally inclined to forgive researchers who's ideas get hi-jacked to satisfy and agenda...In this case however, I don't think Kelling and Wilson get off that easy since I've heard interviews where at least one has basically admitted that elementary data analysis can quickly cast shadows on the "Broken Windows" hypothesis but said that didn't change his belief that "Broken Windows" was a solid foundation for policing strategies.
+I'm generally inclined to forgive researchers whose ideas get hi-jacked to satisfy an agenda...In this case however, I don't think Kelling and Wilson get off that easy.
+I've heard interviews where at least one has basically admitted that elementary data analysis can quickly cast shadows on the "Broken Windows" hypothesis but said that didn't change his belief that "Broken Windows" was a solid foundation for policing strategies.
 Look man, I'm a researcher and a scientist too.
 I have ideas and I try to turn them into something that can be helpful.
 Sometimes I'm successful and sometimes my ideas are just wrong.
 People who are willing to cling to an idea in the face of overwhelming evidence that the ideas is bunk are called advocates, not scientists.

 4. If we wanted to boil down the empirical challenges with proving or disproving that “Broken Windows” works to its essence, it would probably be this: Generally speaking, in order to implement “Broken Windows” you need to add more cops.
 Once you start increasing the law enforcement footprint it becomes difficult to untangle the “more cops” effect from the “broken windows” effect.
 Some people might say that it doesn’t matter and you don’t need to untangle those effects (if crime went down that’s good full stop…it doesn’t matter if it was because there were just more cops or because broken windows policing works).
 Those people are wrong and they need a stronger understanding of tradeoffs.